 Simple and Complex Tooth Extractions

 With the help of digital X-rays, our dentists can determine if and where patients need their teeth removed.
 Tooth extractions are often the last resort for patients with severely infected teeth.
-If teeth cannot be saved with root canal treatment, they need to be extracted for the health of the remaining natural teeth.
+If we can’t save teeth with root canal treatment, we must extract them for the health of the remaining natural teeth.

 Dental extractions come in two categories: simple or complex.
-A simple tooth extraction is a quick and fairly easy dental treatment while a complex tooth extraction is more invasive and will require more time.
+A simple extraction is quick and easy.
+A complex one takes longer and is more involved.

 Simple Tooth Extraction